 Who gets permanent care subsidies and supplements

-Approved residential aged care providers with permanent residents will receive subsidies and supplements to meet the costs of delivering care.
+Approved residential aged care providers with permanent aged care residents will receive subsidies and supplements to meet the costs of delivering care.
 Payments are made using the AN-ACC funding model.

 See residential respite subsidy and supplements for respite residents.